Elazığ: Ottoman Harput and Mamûretü'l-Azîz

-Harput was an important station of the American missionaries for many years.
+Harput was an important station for the American missionaries for many years.
 The missionaries built Euphrates College, a theological seminary, and boys' and girls' schools.
 It operated until 1915 when its buildings were confiscated and used by the Ottoman Army as barracks.
 In November 1895, government-backed Turks and Kurds massacred, looted and burned the Armenian villages on the plain.
 In the same month, Harput was attacked and the American schools were burned down.
 During the Armenian genocide, many residents were killed.

 Turkish Republican era

 The town was captured by Kurdish rebels during the Sheikh Said rebellion against the government of Atatürk in 1925.
 It was used as a base of operations by the Turkish Army during the Dersim rebellion.
-During this time, the last Armenians of the region were expelled by the Turkish troops towards Armenia.

 Elazığ was the seat of the Fourth Inspectorate-General from 1936 until 1952.
-The Inspectorate General included the provinces of Elazığ, Erzincan, Bingöl and Tunceli and was governed by a Governor Commander under military authority.
-He had wide-ranging power over the civilians and could order the application of capital punishment without the permission from the Turkish parliament.
+The Inspectorate General included the provinces of Elazığ, Erzincan, Bingöl, and Tunceli and was governed by a Governor Commander under military authority.
+He had wide-ranging power over the civilians and could order the application of capital punishment without permission from the Turkish parliament.
 The office of the Governor Commander was eventually left vacant in 1948 but the legal framework for the Inspectorate-Generals was only abolished in 1952.

 Elazığ rapidly developed into a modern city in the Republican era, while Harput was largely an abandoned ruin in the 1930s and 1940s.
 Efforts began in the 1950s to renovate the old town of Harput: some historic monuments were restored, a new municipality building was built and a museum was opened.
 Over time, Harput was turned into a suburb of Elazığ, and facilities were created for tourism and recreation.
-The ruined Armenian neighborhoods of Harput were levelled in the 1960s and the 1970s.
+The ruined Armenian neighborhoods of Harput were leveled in the 1960s and the 1970s.

 Ecclesiastical history

-Harput has been the seat of a Syrian Orthodox bishop as early as the eleventh century, whose diocese was initially called Ḥiṣn Ziyād and later Harput.
-Unlike many Christian dioceses in Turkey, this one is still functioning even after the massacres that took place in the city during the Assyrian and Armenian genocides, in which the bishop and most of his flock were killed.
+Harberd had many Armenian churches and monasteries.
+Also, in Harberd was seat of a Syrian Orthodox bishop as early as the eleventh century, whose diocese was initially called Ḥiṣn Ziyād and later Harput.
+Unlike many Christian dioceses in Turkey, Armenian and Assyrian churches are still functioning despite the massacres that took place in the city during the Armenian genocides and Assyrian, in which the bishop and most of his flock were killed.
 The diocese has two priests, with the main church being based in the ancient Merymana Kilisesi next to the wall of the old fortress.

-An Armenian Catholic diocese of Kharput was created in 1850 but was not re-established as a residential diocese after the Armenian genocide, only as an Armenian Catholic Titular see.

-An Armenian Evangelical Church, built in the 19th century, survives as a ruined shell of its former self in the middle of a car park.